Overview

 Language:

-Abstract: Ashley Minner collection contains digital and analog materials that document Baltimore's diverse contemporary American Indian community, with a focus on members of the Lumbee Tribe of North Carolina who migrated to Baltimore in the mid-twentieth century.
-This archive contains photographs, oral histories, family records, and newspaper clippings from community members to share cultural activities, gatherings, and stories.
+Abstract: The Ashley Minner collection contains digital and analog materials pertaining to Baltimore's contemporary urban American Indian community, with a focus on citizens of the Lumbee Tribe of North Carolina who migrated to Baltimore in the mid-twentieth century and their descendants.
+This collection comprises photographs, oral histories, family records, newspaper clippings, Minner’s original research for the Baltimore Reservation Project, and other materials from a variety of sources, including community members themselves, which together help to document their shared history and heritage.
+The Ashley Minner Collection is governed by a shared stewardship agreement between UMBC Special Collections and the American Indian community of Baltimore as represented by the Baltimore American Indian Center.

 Citation: Ashley Minner collection, Maryland Traditions Archive, Collection 314, Special Collections, University of Maryland, Baltimore County (Baltimore, MD).